Solomon Adeniyi Babalola: Later Nigerian Ministry Overview

-Rev. Dr. S. Ade Babalola had his longest pastorate of 17 years at the Oke-Ado Baptist Church, Ibadan - one of the leading churches of the Nigerian Baptist Convention.
+Rev. Dr. S. Ade Babalola served as pastor of the Oke-Ado Baptist Church in Ibadan for 17 years, which is one of the leading churches in the Nigerian Baptist Convention.
 During this period, Rev. Mrs. V.T.
-Babalola worked as a Field Worker of the Nigerian Women's Missionary Union and served across the remote towns and villages of the Yoruba states of southwestern Nigeria.
-She worked in the most northwestern Yorubaland (old Oyo empire) and riverine southeastern Yorubaland.
-Mrs. Babalola rose to become a Director with the Nigerian Women's Missionary Union.
-Mrs. V.T.
-Babalola elected early retirement in 1987 to travel to the United States to assist her first son's family in the care of her first four grandsons.
+Babalola worked as a Field Worker of the Nigerian Women's Missionary Union and ministered across the rural towns and villages of the Yoruba states of southern Nigeria.
+She worked in the far northwestern part of Yorubaland (the old Oyo empire) and the riverine southeastern part of Yorubaland.
+Mrs. Babalola rose to become a Director in the Nigerian Women's Missionary Union.
+She took early retirement in 1987 to travel to the United States to assist her first son's family in the care of her first four grandsons.

 Nigerian Ministry Leadership

 At the Baptist Association level, Babalola served at various times as Financial Secretary, then as the Moderator of Ibadan Baptist Association, served as Coordinator & Moderator of Dunkwa Baptist Association, Ghana, and served as Adviser to the Ibadan and Paku-Awaye Baptist Associations.
 He also served as Adviser to the Baptist Men's Missionary Union, Bowen Baptist Association, and served as Chairman, Baptist Churches Union of Fiditi, Nigeria.

-At the state conference level, Babalola served as the pioneer Secretary, Western Baptist Conference (later constituted into 3 Conferences and now consisting of 5 states conferences), during which he founded and was Editor of "ALORE", the magazine of the Western Baptist Conference, served as Vice-President, Oyo West Baptist Conference, and served as Chairman, Oyo West Conference Baptist People's Fellowship.
+At the state conference level, Babalola served as the pioneer Secretary, Western Baptist Conference (later constituted into 3 Conferences and now consisting of 5 state conferences), during which he founded and was Editor of "ALORE", the magazine of the Western Baptist Conference, served as Vice-President, Oyo West Baptist Conference, and served as Chairman, Oyo West Conference Baptist People's Fellowship.

 At the national level of the Nigerian Baptist Convention, Babalola served at various times as a member of the Executive Committee, the Sunday School Board, the Dental Board, the Medical Advisory Committee, the Nominating Committee, the Church Growth Committee among others.

 Inter-denominationally and ecumenically, Babalola served at various times in positions such as Chairman of the Christian Association of Nigeria, Fiditi Zone, Oyo State; Member of the Christian Council of Nigeria, (Western Region); and Member of the National Steering Committee.
 He was a Life Member of the Bible Society of Nigeria and The International Bible Society.

 Babalola was an invited participant and attended (with Rev. Dr. J.T.
 Ayorinde, General Secretary of the Nigerian Baptist Convention), the First International Congress on World Evangelization, an international invitation-only gathering of “leaders of evangelical Protestant Christians” July 16–25, 1974 for strategic planning, inspiration, and fellowship.
 Babalola was also a participant at the Nigerian Congress on Evangelization that was held at the University of Ife in August 1975.